 Factors that drive integration on silicon, including logic, memory, and interfaces.
 Economics of system-level solutions.
 Lecture with Web support, lab, practical project.
+Credit is allowed for only UET 418 or 518.
 Prerequisite: UET 331.

 UET 421 IC Device Characterization.
 (3)